 However, before you run out and scoop up a Cane Corso puppy, there are some things that you should take into consideration.
-Because of the large size of this breed, any Cane Corso owner needs to have the proper education and understanding of how to effectively train and handle their dog.
+Because of the large size of this breed, any Cane Corso owner needs to have the proper education and understanding of how to train and handle their dog effectively.

 Here’s everything you need to know before adding a Cane Corso to your family.

 Are Cane Corsos Good Family Dogs?

 Cane Corsos are friendly, protective dogs that love to be please people.
 But this doesn’t mean that they’re a perfect fit for every family.

 Due to their massive size, Cane Corsos are not recommended for families with small children.
 This dog may accidentally injure a toddler while playing.

 If you do decide to get a Cane Corso, it’s critical that you keep a close eye on him when he’s playing or interacting with your child.
 You should also teach your child how to properly act while around the dog.

 While a Cane Corso might adore your children, you should still keep a vigilant eye when he plays with them.